Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators

-\item[(d)] A complete invariant for SCSs, up to isomorphism, is given by the invariant described in (b) applied to the minimal normal extension together with a nonempty finite set of labels, none of them greater than any of the others, for each layer in the minimal normal extension.
+\item[(d)] A complete invariant for SCSs, up to isomorphism, is given by the invariant described in (b) applied to the minimal normal extension together with, for each layer in the minimal normal extension, a nonempty finite set of labels with none of them dominating any of the others.
 These labels are the normal labels of the root elements of the SCS. \end{itemize} \end{theorem}